+- functional needs,

-- the recipient's functional needs; - the capabilities of family or friends' resource and support systems; and - the impact of the recipient's environmental circumstances.
+- the capabilities of family/friends resource systems, and

+- the impact of environmental circumstances.

-If a home visit is required, inform recipients in advance by phone or in writing, using Form 2068, Application, Redetermination, or Monitoring for Community Care Services, unless there is indication of abuse, neglect or fraud.
+Inform the individual in advance if a visit is required by telephone or in writing, using Form 2068, Application, Redetermination, or Monitoring for Community Care Services, unless there is indication of abuse, neglect or fraud.